Listen: There Is No Shame in a Day Job

 The rise of the millennial.

 “There is even more of a trend to encourage not just young people, but a lot of women in entrepreneurship, a lot greater than when I graduated back in 1996,” says Maggie Georgopoulos, author of Up the Ladder in a Skirt.
 “The sell on it is that it offers you the lifestyle that you want and that working for someone doesn’t give you this.”
-But, she says, one of the main issues with this line of thinking is that it’s based off the idea that there’s no flexibility within large companies. “[In truth], organizations are becoming more flexible in order to meet the demands of the millennial, for both attracting and retaining them.”
+But, she says, one of the main issues with this line of thinking is that it’s based off the idea that there’s no flexibility at a day job within large companies. “[In truth], organizations are becoming more flexible in order to meet the demands of the millennial, for both attracting and retaining them,” she says.

 Georgopoulos adds that not everyone has the right personality for entrepreneurship.
-But Jerome Katz disagrees.
-The distinguished professor of entrepreneurship at the St. Louis University John Cook School of Business says, “It’s not a matter of personality, it’s a matter of picking the right business.”
-He gave the examples of college dropout Rush Limbaugh and astronomer and Ph.D. holder Carl Sagan, who both built media empires and became multimillionaires.
+But Jerome Katz, Ph.D., disagrees.
+The professor and Robert H. Brockhaus Endowed Chair in Entrepreneurship Saint Louis University Richard A. Chaifetz School of Business says, “It’s not a matter of personality, it’s a matter of picking the right business.”
+He gives the examples of college dropout Rush Limbaugh and astronomer and Ph.D. holder Carl Sagan, both of whom built lasting media legacies.

 As far as whether someone should wait or go into business for themselves fresh out of college, Katz says when it comes to developing apps and internet businesses, “young people have better skills and better personal experience on which to build a business.”
-But when it comes to brick and mortar businesses, being older is better, “particularly for high-tech businesses that generally require advanced degrees and experience.”
+But when it comes to brick-and-mortar businesses, being older is better, “particularly for high-tech businesses that generally require advanced degrees and experience,” he continues.

-Another frequently cited benefit of going to work for someone else is the opportunity to make connections and let someone else pay for your mistakes.
-Tali Raphaely, owner of the nationwide real estate title company Armour Title Company, advises graduates to “get a job in the field of their interest prior to starting their own business.
+Tali Raphaely, president of the nationwide real estate title company Armour Settlement Services, advises graduates to “get a job in the field of their interest prior to starting their own business.
 Establish credibility in your field.
 Meet others in your field while you’re collecting a paycheck as opposed to doing it while you’re getting your own company ramped up.
-Learn valuable lessons on someone’s else dime.”
+Learn valuable lessons on someone else’s dime.”

 Raphaely also points out that “seeing a company’s policies and systems as an employee will provide you with the opportunity to model your future company’s policies on proven models that work.
 Don’t reinvent the wheel when instead you can learn from others.”